-We offer assistance to UNMC faculty and staff interested in starting companies with technology licensed from UNeMed.
+We offer assistance to UNMC and UNO faculty, staff and students interested in starting companies with technology licensed from UNeMed.
 Entrepreneurs: read more…

 UNeMed works with entrepreneurs, investors and consultants to form new companies around disclosed technologies.
 UNeMed nurtures these companies—identifying early investors, grant opportunities and potential leaders—while often taking an equity stake in the business.

-Here’s a selection of active startups that got their start from UNMC innovations.
+Here’s a selection of active startups that got their start from University of Nebraska innovations.
 Most are still in early-stage product development and fundraising.

 Burch Kealey, Ph.D., developed and licensed software to make EDGAR searches more efficient.
 Dr. Kealey, an accounting associate professor of at the University of Nebraska at Omaha, developed the program as a way to solve frustrations he encountered during a large research project.

-Camras Vision was founded on an intraocular pressure device developed by the late Carl Camras, M.D., a UNMC physician.
-His daughter, Lucinda, founded the company and is working with an MBA student from Duke University to develop a business plan.
-They have won business plan competitions, and have secured $326,000 in Small Business Innovation Research funding.
+Originally named Camras Vision, the startup was founded on an intraocular pressure device developed by the late Carl Camras, M.D., a UNMC physician.
+His daughter, Lucinda, founded the company.

-Greg Gordon, M.D., an Interventional Radiologist at UNMC and the Veteran’s Administration, is commercializing new tools that help reduce radiation exposure.
-The devices also reduce the stress and strain often experienced by interventional radiologists, which could improve their work flow, efficiency, career longevity and quality of life.
+Greg Gordon, M.D., a former interventional radiologist at UNMC and the Veteran’s Administration, is commercializing new tools that help reduce radiation exposure.
+The devices also reduce the stress and strain often experienced by interventional radiologists, improving their work flow, efficiency, career longevity and quality of life.

 ScanMed was created in the 1990s when UNMC faculty member Randy Jones, Ph.D., commercialized MRI coils he created.
 ScanMed later escaped the economic downturn by pivoting into a service company that repairs MRI scanning coils.
 More recently, ScanMed has enjoyed significant growth and now uses its repair service to bankroll some of the most innovative MRI coil designs in the world, including a novel prostate cancer screening coil that could dramatically improve a physician’s ability to make the earliest possible diagnosis.